 Like counting your calorie intake on a bag of chips, reading the nutritional facts and ingredients on the back of any cat treat is important.
 Looking at the back of a cat treat package shouldn't be a daunting task.
 A decent brand will make it simple!

-When looking at a list of ingredients, it’s important to know that they are listed from most to least used in the product.
-So if you see a list of ingredients that includes chicken byproduct first, then corn gluten meal, and all the way at the ninth spot is actual chicken, you may want to consider finding new treats for your little friend.
+When looking at a list of ingredients, it's important to know that they are listed from most to least used in the product.
+So if you see a list of ingredients that includes chicken byproduct first, then corn gluten meal, and all the way to the ninth spot is actual chicken, you may want to consider finding new treats for your little friend.

 The reason that seeing an ingredient like chicken at such a low spot on a list is alarming because this shows that the cat treat company is using mostly byproducts instead of actual meat protein.
 And since cats are naturally carnivores, receiving the full amount of meat protein from their food is essential to their diet.

 What Are the Bad Ingredients in Soft Cat Treats?